 How Often Should You Walk Your Dog?

 Can a dog be over-exercised or over-walked?
 What about puppies?
-Pet Insurance Australia takes a look at the importance of walking your dog and how to keep your puppy safe when pounding the pavement.
+This week, we take a look at the importance of walking your dog and how to keep your puppy safe when you’re strolling the streets.

 All dogs, regardless of their age, breed or size should be walked regularly on-leash.
 Most dogs require at least one daily walk per day.